 In December 1999, Alberta Learning and Alberta Health and Wellness initiated a process to expand education for Diagnostic Medical Sonographers, shifting from hospital-based programs to education-based programs.
-In 2001, the portfolio grew to ten faculty and in 2003 the first cohort of Diagnostic Medical Sonography students to be trained in all modalities (general, vascular and echocardiology) graduated.
+In 2001, the portfolio grew to ten faculty members and in 2003 the first cohort of Diagnostic Medical Sonography students to be trained in all modalities (general, vascular and echocardiology) graduated.

-SAIT's Medical Radiologic Technology program began September 2003, as a result of recommendations from the Provincial Diagnostic Imaging Steering Committee to ensure a steady supply of graduates across the province.
+SAIT's Medical Radiologic Technology program began in September 2003, as a result of recommendations from the Provincial Diagnostic Imaging Steering Committee to ensure a steady supply of graduates across the province.

 The Centre for Advanced Diagnostic Imaging was also inaugurated in 2003 with the creation of new lab space and two dedicated classrooms.
 The labs were outfitted with gently used equipment, between 7-31 years old, donated or purchased from our clinical partners.